DSD-DBS/capella-rm-bridge/docs/source/index.rst

 **Date**: |today| **Version**: |Version|

-This library was designed to enable and support outsourcing requirements management for Capella_ models via specific RM tools like **Codebeamer** or **SIEMENS' Polarion ALM**.
-So all this library does is calculating a :ref:`change set <change-set>`, based on an exported :ref:`snapshot <snapshot>` from the RM software.
-This change set can then be applied to a :external:class:`~capellambse.model.MelodyModel` instance from the `capellambse`_ headless model API.
+This library was designed to enable and support outsourcing requirements management for Capella_ models via specific RM tools like `Codebeamer`_ or SIEMENS' `Polarion`_.
+So all this library does is, based on an exported :ref:`snapshot <snapshot>` from the RM software calculating a :ref:`change set
+<change-set>`.
+This change set can then be applied to a
+:external:class:`~capellambse.model.MelodyModel` instance from the `capellambse`_ headless model API.

-It is essential for the **synchronization process of ReqIFElements** from any RM tool to Capella.
+It is essential for a safe **synchronization process of ReqIFElements** from any RM tool to Capella via `capellambse`_.

 .. toctree::
+   :hidden:
    :maxdepth: 2
    :caption: Input